csctd/profile-website-CarlosleonR/_sources/index.md.txt

-# Page Title
+# beginning of computer science

-A short introduction for the top of your main page
+i will learn

 More content you want on your page